Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Ko-vatsh sat back down and reactivated the translator, presumably for the male’s benefit because she continued to speak in Gaori.

 [“Here’s the shape of things, Yeego.
 We’re here because our ship got blown up...by the Hunters.
-The Swarm-of-Swarms is coming,”] she explained and Yeego totally lost control of his ears for a second---they plastered themselves abjectly to his scalp and he felt a sick, cold feeling settle in his gut. [“And they aren’t even the worst of it.
+The Swarm-of-Swarms is coming,”] she explained and Yeego totally lost control of his ears for a second - they plastered themselves abjectly to his scalp and he felt a sick, cold feeling settle in his gut. [“And they aren’t even the worst of it.
 From what I know, the campaign to ensure the very worst doesn’t happen is proceeding on schedule, but we have to hold out here until our comrades can relieve us.
 Right now, that’s...low on the priority list for them.”]

 [“So,”] she continued, [“We want to live through this and get back to what we’re *supposed* to be doing.
 You want to live through this as well.
-Now, we have the backup and the big guns, but you have what we don’t---manpower.
+Now, we have the backup and the big guns, but you have what we don’t - manpower.
 We just don’t have enough *people* to properly secure this place and make something useful out of it.”]

 [“You need my help,”] Yeego surmised.

 [“Honestly?
 We probably don’t,”] Ko-vatsh disagreed with a sideways jerk of her head. [“All *we* need to do is hold out until the] *‘cavalry’* [gets here.
 But it’ll help all of Gao, it’ll help your thousands of Clanless and it’ll help you personally if we can lay a solid foundation here for them to build on.
-I don’t want to just survive this, I want a victory in the three valleys---I want to turn this farm into what we call a Forward Operating Base.
+I don’t want to just survive this, I want a victory in the three valleys - I want to turn this farm into what we call a Forward Operating Base.
 If we can do that, then your Clanless will benefit. *That’s* what we would need your people for.”]

 [“That seems…ambitious,”] Yeego said. [“Unless you intend to be an occupying force.”]